Things I wish I'd known as a junior developer

 Titles don't really mean much in the long run

-I'm not saying that it's not OK to have 'become a lead developer' as a goal, but don't set your standards by the titles that you, or others, hold.
+I'm not saying that you can't have 'become a lead developer' as a goal, but don't set your standards by the titles that you, or others, hold.
 It's your attitude, actions, and what you contribute to the development community that will ultimately shape your legacy.